-A best case scenario would see a fully developed lightning network implemented, providing speed, security, and cost savings.
-In this scenario, not only would micro-transactions be possible, but the inherent traits of Bitcoin would allow for it to act as a store of value, as well.
+A best-case scenario would see a fully developed lightning network implemented, providing speed, security, and cost savings.
+In this scenario, not only would micro-transactions be possible, but the inherent traits of Bitcoin would also allow it to act as a store of value.

 While many cryptocurrencies have lofty goals, few are founded on a strong ideology; Bitcoin is one of these few.